Destination Travel Guide

 Ha Long Bay

 Ha Long Bay has been recognized by UNESCO as one of the 7 natural wonders in the world.
 Located in the northeastern sea of Vietnam, Ha Long Bay is like a massive nature museum with many majestic systems of rocky mountains and caves of different shapes interspersed between turquoise water.
 When visiting Ha Long Bay, travellers can immerse themselves in travelling by boat along steep limestone cliffs and admiring nature’s masterpiece.
+More about Ha Long Bay luxury cruise.

 Ho Chi Minh City (Saigon)